 In some places, married men even have to be accompanied by their wives when they go out at night during their year!

-The Science Behind it All
+The Science Behind the Chinese Zodiac

 How do Chinese astrologers know each zodiac’s personality, fortune and compatibility with others?